lmagyar/homeassistant-addon-mariadb-inmemory/mariadb/DOCS.md

 1. Navigate in your Home Assistant frontend to **Supervisor** -> **Add-on Store**.
 2. Click **Repositories** in the **...** menu at the top right corner, add `https://github.com/lmagyar/homeassistant-addon-mariadb-inmemory` as repository.
 3. Find the "In-memory MariaDB" add-on and click it.
+If it doesn't show up, wait until HA refreshes the information about the add-on, or click **Reload** in the **...** menu at the top right corner.
 4. Click on the "INSTALL" button.

 ## How to use

-1. Set the `logins` -> `password` field to something strong and unique.
+1. Under the Configuration tab set the `logins` -> `password` field to something strong and unique.
 2. Start the add-on.
 3. Check the add-on log output to see the result.
 4. Add `recorder` component to your Home Assistant configuration.